 The Carlson Law Firm — We care.
 We Can Help.

 It’s easy to forget that everyone has a life and a list of things to do for the day.
-However, taking a deep breath and remembering that it’s important to consider the safety of the pedestrians and motorists around you is the best thing you can to keep your children, other children and the staff at your children’s schools safe.
-When you are in the drop-off or pick up line, your top priority should be safety.
+However, taking a deep breath and remembering that it’s important to consider the safety of the pedestrians and motorists around you is the best thing you can do to keep your children, other children and the staff at your children’s schools safe.
+When you are in the drop-off or pick-up line, your top priority should be safety.
 Other people have lives that they’re trying to get to just the same as you.
 Being polite and considerate of others will not only keep your children safe, but it will also ensure you make it to your destination unharmed.

-If you or a loved one were injured in a school drop off or pick up line accident, contact The Carlson Law Firm to discuss your legal options.
+If you or a loved one were injured in a school drop-off or pick-up line accident, contact The Carlson Law Firm to discuss your legal options.